 Dear

 Re: - Year 12

-I wish to inform y HSC. ou that of Year 12 has be en given a mark o f zero in the following subject: -
+I wish to inform you that of Year 12 has been given a mark of zero in the following subject: HSC.

-I am concerned t aware that failure complete the cou e to complete more than 50% of npletion of this course.
-You sho weighting means that a studer
+I am concerned that this result could affect satisfactory completion of this course.
+You should be aware that failure to complete more than 50% of the assessment weighting means that a student may not complete the course satisfactorily.

 Yours sincerely

-Michael Windred